Model Restrictiveness in Functional and Structural Settings: Introduction

 \section{Introduction}

-As \cite{box1976science} famously remarked, ``All models are wrong, but some are useful.''
-Almost all economic models are restrictive.
-They rule out some patterns in the data while emphasizing some others based on relevant economic theory, existing empirical knowledge, and intended usage of the model.
-The restrictiveness of economic models is a feature rather than a bug.
-Restrictions can encode economic structure, facilitate interpretation, and improve economic decision making.
-Yet restrictive models can be misspecified, and the nature of misspecification varies widely.
-Researchers often lack a quantitative sense of how much structure a given model imposes relative to plausible alternatives: for example, choosing between multinomial logit and mixed logit, or between different specifications of preferences under risk).
+Economic models are restrictive by design: they rule out patterns in the data that conflict with theoretical priors, and this structure is what makes them useful for interpretation and decision making.
+But restrictive models can be misspecified, and researchers often lack a quantitative sense of how much structure a given model imposes relative to plausible alternatives.
+Should an applied IO economist use multinomial logit or mixed logit?
+How much additional structure does Cumulative Prospect Theory impose relative to Disappointment Aversion?
+These questions are important but difficult to answer without a formal measure of model restrictiveness.
+Because AI-assisted tools are making it easier to estimate vast numbers of candidate models on any given dataset \citep{projectAPE}, restrictiveness measures are more needed than ever.

 \cite*{fudenberg2023flexible} develops a framework for measuring the \emph{restrictiveness} of a (theoretical) model, viewed as a \emph{prediction rule} $f:\mathcal X\to\mathcal Y$ mapping (exogenous) covariates $X$ to outcomes $Y$.
-Restrictiveness is defined relative to: (i) a user-specified set of eligible prediction rules $\mathcal F$, (ii) a discrepancy function $d$, and (iii) an evaluation distribution $\lambda_{\mathcal F}$ on $\mathcal F$.
-For a model class $\mathcal F_\Theta\subseteq\mathcal F$, restrictiveness measures the expected discrepancy between it and a pseudo-true rule drawn from $\lambda_{\mathcal F}$, normalized by the baseline discrepancy.
-Restrictiveness measures how much average approximation error is incurred by restricting to models in $\mathcal F_\Theta$ instead of using the flexible benchmark.
-Restrictiveness captures structural content but does not assess fit to observed data or statistical rejection-questions addressed by standard estimation, testing, and the completeness measure of \cite*{FKLM}.
-Instead, restrictiveness quantifies how much structure a model imposes \emph{a priori}.
+For a model class $\mathcal{F}_{\Theta}$ and a flexible benchmark $\mathcal{F}$, restrictiveness measures the expected approximation error incurred by restricting to $\mathcal{F}_{\Theta}$ instead of the benchmark, normalized by a baseline.
+Restrictiveness is complementary to goodness-of-fit: it captures the structural content of a model without reference to observed data, whereas fit-based measures such as the completeness index of \cite{FKLM} assess how well a model captures variation in an observed sample.
+Together, restrictiveness and completeness allow researchers to ask both how much a model rules out and how much of what matters it captures.